tsoglani/Raspberry_SmartHouseServer/README.md

 After you download and run the selected project, you would be able to control remotely your raspberry device with the applications below:

--Free (beta) application, works on any computer device: "https://github.com/tsoglani/Java_SmartHouseClient/blob/master/SmartHouseClient/dist/SmartHouseClient.jar".
+-Free (beta) application, works on any computer device:[Desktop client](https://github.com/tsoglani/Java_SmartHouseClient/blob/master/SmartHouseClient/dist/SmartHouseClient.jar)).
-NOTE : need to have Java sdk to your computer device (if not, this is the link -> http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+NOTE : need to have Java sdk to your computer device (if not, this is the link -> [Java jdk](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html))

--Paid (Android phone- Android wear(watch)) application: "https://play.google.com/store/apps/details?id=com.smart.tsoglani.smarthouse
+-Paid (Android phone- Android wear(watch)) application: not uploaded yet

 Recommended : download free testing version before buy it to be sure that is working for you.